 The trivia items below may give away important plot points.

 Kirk's death scenes were reshot after preview audiences reacted badly to the original version, wanting a more heroic death.
 Captain James T. Kirk originally died after being shot in the back by Dr. Tolian Soran.

 James T. Kirk's final two words, "Oh, my..." are a spontaneous ad-lib made by William Shatner.
 Shatner later explained it was Kirk's reaction to eternity and truly going where Kirk had never gone before.

 One of the reasons for destroying the Enterprise-D was that it was designed for the narrow aspect ratio and low resolution of televisions.
 Destroying the ship allowed the creation of a theater-friendly ship for subsequent movies.

-Kirk wears a red vest in the later part of this film.
-In "Star Trek" lore, a character of Starfleet wearing a red uniform (referred to as a "red-shirt") is the one that will be killed-off throughout the course of the episode.
-This foreshadows Kirk's death at the end.
+Captain Kirk wears a red vest in the later part of this film.
+In Star Trek (1966) lore, a Starfleet crewman wearing a red uniform (referred to as a "red-shirt") is the one that will be killed-off throughout the course of the episode.
+This foreshadows Kirk's death in the film's ending.

 This film marks the last on-screen appearance for newly-promoted Lt.
 Commander Worf as a regular member of the Enterprise crew.
 The rest of the senior staff would eventually transfer to the new Enterprise.
 However, Worf accepts a new assignment at Deep Space Nine and later with the Klingon Empire, but still returns for various reasons to temporarily assist the Enterprise crew during the events of the three future films.